CRPropa/CRPropa3/doc/pages/Installation.md

     source $CRPROPA_DIR"/bin/activate"
     ```

-3. Check the dependencies (see  [dependencies](#Dependencies) for details) and install at least mandatory ones.
-This can be done with package managers (see the [package list](#dependencies-in-different-oses) in different OSes).
+3. Check the dependencies and install at least mandatory ones.
+This can be done with package managers (see the [package list](#notes-for-specific-operating-systems) in different operating systems).
 If packages are installed from source, during the compilation the installation prefix should be specified:
     ```sh
     ./configure --prefix=$CRPROPA_DIR
     make